chanchal-panpaliya/Quiz_Mark2/README.md

-Check Your Knowledge about different country
+Check Your Knowledge about different countrys
 ---------------------------------------------------
 This is a game built using Javascript and hosted on ReplIt platform.